Why Am I Struggling to Lower My Cholesterol? It may not be a discipline problem

 Not through extreme approaches.

-A More Joined-Up Way to Approach It
+A More Joined-Up Way to Approach it

-This is exactly why I created the Heart-Healthy Living Course.
+This is exactly why I created The Heart-Healthy Living Course.

 Not because people need more information.